maxpou/maxpou.fr/content/pages/personal-user-manual/personal-user-manual.md

 ---
-title: Personal User Manual
+title: Readme
-slug: personal-user-manual
+slug: readme
 cover: ./cover.jpeg
 webmentions: false
 ---

 Hey, I'm Maxence.
-You can call me Max if you want, both are completely fine.
+You can also call me Max if you want.
 The following contains a user guide for me and how I like to work.
 This is also what people call "Personal README".

 ## North Star Principles